Mensch

 2. The image as a masquerade of reality.

-3. The image as an obscuration of the absence of reality.
+3. The image as a veil of the absence of reality.

-4. The pure simulacrum that no longer maintains any relationship to reality 9 12.
+4. The pure simulacrum, which no longer maintains any relationship to reality 9 12.

-This development culminates in hyperreality – a state in which "the map precedes the territory" and simulated worlds are experienced as more authentic than physical reality 6 10.
-Disneyland serves as a paradigmatic example for Baudrillard: The theme park stages an idealized version of America, which in turn shapes the perception of the surrounding society 6 16.
+This development culminates in hyperreality—a state in which "the map precedes the territory," and simulated worlds are perceived as more authentic than physical reality 6 10.
+Disneyland serves Baudrillard as a paradigmatic example: the theme park stages an idealized version of America, which in turn shapes the perception of the surrounding society 6 16.

 The Terrorism of the Code

-Baudrillard analyzes how media systems exert social control through the dominance of codes.
-Instead of a dialogue between sender and receiver, a "terrorism of the code" prevails, imposing predefined patterns of interpretation 4 8.
-Media no longer produce messages but generate models of reality that serve as normative frameworks 4 16.
-This process leads to the "silencing" of communication as the exchange is reduced to the reproduction of predefined signs 4 14.
+Baudrillard analyzes how media systems exercise social control through the dominance of codes.
+Instead of a dialogue between sender and receiver, there is a "terrorism of the code," which imposes predefined interpretation patterns 4 8.
+Media no longer produce messages but generate models of reality that function as normative frameworks 4 16.
+This process leads to the "speechlessness" of communication, as exchange is reduced to the reproduction of predefined signs 4 14.

 Historical Manifestations: From Postmodernism to the Digital Revolution